profLewis/terminal-game-tutorial/part0/README.md

 ![image](../images/img0000.png)

-and at the prompt type:
+and at the prompt (i.e. after it says `base> ` here (it will be different on your computer, probably), type:

 ```
 python -m pip install --upgrade pip